Portion Master

 directly or use a Batch Size

-multiplier.
+.
 The other ingredients will automatically adjust based on the defined proportions of your single-portion recipe.
 To summarize:

 Key Ingredient